kousikbarik/lab-ids-anta/README.md

 The proposed IDS-Anta with defence mechanism performed better than the selected four classifiers in this study against both adversarial attack scenarios, i.e., ZOO and FGSM.
 This outcome signifies that both ML- and DL-based classifiers are suspectable to adversarial attacks.

-One paper has been published and one paper has been accepted in this project:
+Two papers has been published in this project:

 Barik, K., Misra, S., Konar, K., Fernandez-Sanz, L., & Koyuncu, M. (2022).
 Cybersecurity deep: Approaches, attacks dataset, and comparative study.
 Applied Artificial Intelligence, 36(1), https://doi.org/10.1080/08839514.2022.2055399.